CarlosBordachar/CarlosBordachar/README.md

 I'm a software developer (with a software engineering :mortar_board: degree and all those things that make moms happy :innocent:).
 I'm mainly a C# backend developer using SQL-Server for persistence.

 C# was my first big love; but right now I'm looking to learn something new, just like the popular and great (?
-Python :star_struck:
+Python. :star_struck:

-I don't like Mark's networks, so you can find me anywhere else :mailbox_closed:
+I don't like Mark's networks, so you can find me anywhere else. :mailbox_closed:

+Anything else, just ask me.

+Goodbye, and have a great day! :wave:

 <!--
 **CarlosBordachar/CarlosBordachar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.